Home Page

 BMGT 101S - Introduction to Entertainment Management.
 3 Credits.

-Offered autumn and spring.
+Offered autumn and intermittently spring.
 Open to non-business majors.
-Designed to provide basic distinctions and concepts necessary for understanding various business aspects that underpin the business of entertainment as well as most other businesses, regardless of context.
+This course is designed to provide basic distinctions and concepts necessary for understanding various business aspects that underpin the business of entertainment as well as most other businesses regardless of context.

 Gen Ed Attributes: Social Sciences